Marketing To Millennials In 10 Statistics

 6. The 92 million Millennials in the United States spend a total of $600 billion each year

 Brands are constantly chasing the attention of Millennial buyers.
 Spending more than a combined $600 billion, the 92 million Millennials in the United States have a lot of purchasing power.
 By 2020, millennial spending in the U.S. is expected to increase to $1.4 trillion, representing 30% of total retail sales in the future.
 If they want to capitalize, brands need to learn to court Millennials the right way with a variety of proven of marketing techniques.

 Related Post: Marketing To Millennials With Influencers

-4. 68% of millennials expect that brands provide an integrated shopping experience
+7. 68% of Millennials expect that brands provide an integrated shopping experience

 Traditional marketing strategies employ celebrities as the face of a brand to build relationships with audiences.
 But with the rise of social media came the rise of social media stars.
-Now, social media stars lauded for their authenticity and relatability are the true millennial icons.
-In the YouTube community, 70% of teenage millennials prefer YouTube creators to traditional celebrities.
-Even more, 40% of all millennial viewers believe that their favorite creator might understand them better than their friends.
-These statistics are striking and are very indicative of the placement and trajectory of millennial trust and attention.
+Now, social media stars lauded for their authenticity and relatability are the true Millennial icons.
+In the YouTube community, 70% of teenage Millennials prefer YouTube creators to traditional celebrities.
+Even more, 40% of all Millennial viewers believe that their favorite creator might understand them better than their friends.
+These Millenial marketing statistics are a striking indication of the placement of this generation's trust and attention.

 Also See Our Post On:

 March 1, 2017 By Mediakix Team